MeasnaLazi/apps_publisher/README.md

 design-ss stop                                        # cancel this project's run
 ```

-`--input <dir>` may point anywhere; output always goes to `<work root>/strips/`,
+`--input <dir>` applies to `design` only and may point anywhere; output always
-so the toolkit can be installed once and aimed at any project. `--agent stub`
+goes to `<work root>/strips/`, so the toolkit can be installed once and aimed at
-runs the whole path with no model and no cost.
+any project. `--agent stub` runs the whole path with no model and no cost.

 | | | | |
 |---|---|---|---|